News · Cataract surgery · Updated May 2026

 6. Drops afterwards — a short course of anti-inflammatory drops for a few days.

-Most patients notice the vision clearing within hours and reach final clarity within 24–48 hours, once the dilation has worn off and any minor floater debris has settled.
-There is no patch, no “recovery period”, and most people drive themselves home if their other eye is good.
+Most patients notice the vision clearing within hours and reach final clarity within 24 to 48 hours, once the dilation has worn off and any minor floater debris has settled.
+There is no patch, no recovery period, and most people drive themselves home if their other eye is good.
+Once the central capsule has been opened by YAG laser, it cannot re-cloud — the cells have nothing to grow back across — so PCO recurrence after a properly sized YAG capsulotomy is essentially zero.

-Risks are very low and well-described in NICE guidance IPG253: a transient pressure rise (treated with drops), a short period of new floaters, and rare cases of cystoid macular oedema or retinal detachment.
+Risks are very low and well described in NICE guidance IPG253: a transient pressure rise (treated with drops), a short period of new floaters, and rare cases of cystoid macular oedema or retinal detachment.
 Patients with high myopia or prior retinal detachment receive a careful pre-laser retinal examination.

 UK private cost of YAG laser for PCO in 2026